TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-users-otherproblem.md

     />

-# I can't update the properties of a user in my directory
+# I can't update the properties of a user in my Azure AD tenant

 ## **Recommended steps**